 bo_cont and bo_disc provides examples of the C (callback) and C++ (inheritance) interfaces for a simple quadratic function.
 They are the best starting point to start playing with the library.

-bo_oned deals with a more interesting, yet simple, multimodal 1D function. bo_display shows the same example, but includes a visualization tool (requires OpenGL and FreeGLUT).
+bo_oned deals with a more interesting, yet simple, multimodal 1D function. bo_display shows the same example, but includes an interactive visualization tool to show the features of different configurations, like different surrogate and criteria functions (Important: bo_display requires CMake to find OpenGL and GLUT/FreeGLUT to be compiled).

-bo_branin shows the a 2D example with the Branin function, which is a standard function to evaluate nonlinear optimization algorithms.
+bo_branin_* are different examples using the 2D Branin function, which is a standard function to evaluate nonlinear optimization algorithms.

 with a search domain , .